RaphaelT1010/Embedded-Minigames/README.md

 ---

 This project showcases the integration of embedded systems hardware and software development.
-A CC3200 Launchpad was used as the core component.
+Hardware/software debugging and troubleshooting was paramount.

 Project Website: https://sites.google.com/ucdavis.edu/eec172-embedded-games